davisliang/automated/README.md

 **Tweetnet** is a deep learning model for sentiment analysis.
 Tweetnet uses context based LSTMs and the Twitter API to extract features and learn representations from an infinite stream of tweets.

 The data miner built on Java, Apache Storm, and the Twitter API.
-Requires twitter developer credentials to run.
 The context-based LSTM model is built on Keras (on Theano), and Python.

 ## Requirements:
 1. CUDNN (tested on cuDNN 5105)